-R40 - Front - 40 feet, Side - 20 feet, and Rear -40 feet RH - Front - 15 feet, Side - 20 feet, and Rear - zero (Seavy Street is a collector not arterial)
+R40 - Front - 40 feet, Side - 20 feet, and Rear -40 feet RH - Front - 15 feet, Side - 20 feet, and Rear - zero

 Below is an aerial showing the lot today.
 The applicant is seeking to split the lot into two lots keeping one with the existing house and creating a new lot adjacent to the railroad to sell or build upon.
-If rezoned to RH the setbacks and lot size will be met for both lots with no variances needed.
+If rezoned to RH the setbacks will be met for both lots with no variances needed.